Our new greenhouse is built and operational! I know what you’re thinking: Wow, The Husband got busy early this year!

 Want to find out if we get more than one tomato?
 Perhaps a few peppers, cucumbers, some basil?
-Join my newsletter for updates, and I’ll even tell you about books like POINT LAST SEEN, which is my newest full-length suspense, with more set-in-Gothic stories ready to follow very soon.
+What do I do with all the produce?
+Join my newsletter for recipes and updates, and I’ll even tell you about books like FORGET WHAT YOU KNOW, my newest full-length suspense, and the upcoming EVERY SINGLE SECRET.
 Do join; I’d love to welcome you.

 Updated Printable book list sorted by genre/series/in order.